 - shredded or ground chicken - precooked or rotisserie

-- keto taco seasoning – homemade or storebought
+- taco seasoning - homemade or storebought, use a sugar-free brand if possible.

-- green salsa – the chunkier the better
+- green salsa - the chunkier the better, made without sugar.
+LaVictoria has a great chunky brand.

-- cottage cheese – use full-fat, low carb brand
+- cottage cheese - use a full-fat, low carb brand (4% milk fat), low fat will work too if you drain the liquid.

-- Colby jack or 3 cheese blend – sliced or shredded from a block
+- Colby jack or 3 cheese blend - sliced or shredded from a block, pre-shredded doesn't melt as well and has hidden carbs

 - optional toppings - sour cream, avocado, green onion